beloglazov/openstack-neat/README.rst

    provided to the consumers by reducing the operating costs through the reduced energy consumption.
--  As a Cloud Administrator, I want to decrease the carbon dioxide emissions into the environment by reducing the energy consumption by the data center’s resources.
+-  As a Cloud Administrator, I want to decrease the carbon dioxide emissions into the environment by reducing energy consumption by the data center’s resources.
 -  As a Cloud Administrator, I want to provide QoS guarantees to the consumers, while applying dynamic VM consolidation.
 -  As a Cloud Service Consumer, I want to pay the minimum price for the